 Before answering your questions, we need to clarify the slippery word “evolution.”
 You are using it to simply mean “change.”
 But evolution, as evolutionists typically use the word and want everyone to believe, involves the change of one kind of creature into a very different kind of creature.
 So, according to their explanation on how life came about, non-living matter evolved into the first living cell, which over millions of years eventually evolved into the first fish, which over millions of generations produced the first amphibian, later reptiles, later birds and mammals, and finally man.
 And all this happened by time, chance, and the laws of nature.
 The changes we see as humans give birth to other humans have nothing to do with this microbe-to-microbiologist evolution belief.

 The simple answer to your questions is that God designed humans with an incredible amount of variability within our genes.
 The Tower of Babel incident in Genesis 11 provides a perfect explanation as to why some traits became predominant among the various people groups around the world.
-See “Where Did the Human Races Come From?”
+See Are There Really Different Races?.
 Our popular book, One Race One Blood, addresses each of these issues in much more detail and shows why all people are part of one race.

 I notice that you are not able to personally able to respond to questions.
 Gee, I wonder why?
 Probably because you cannot answer, and have no explanation for questions such as these.
 If you do have an explanation, it must be something absurd.

 We do our best to respond to everyone who contacts us via phone or email with legitimate questions and comments.
 We also feature one response each Friday as our feedback article.
 You can probably imagine that we receive a great deal of correspondence from both those who love our ministry and from those who do not.